mikemaccana/helpers/README.md

 > [!IMPORTANT]
 > `@solana/helpers` is for Solana web3.js version 1.
 >  The updated version of `@solana/helpers` for Solana Kit (formerly known as Solana web3.js version 2) is [Kite](https://solanakite.org).
-There is also an naternative new package for Solana Kit called [Gill](https://github.com/solana-foundation/gill).
+There is also an aternative new package for Solana Kit called [Gill](https://github.com/solana-foundation/gill).

 ## What can I do with this module?